mcalestino/Rubiks-Cube-Solver/README.md

 # Rubiks-Cube-Solver

+This program was done for an Algorithm Design class.
+It was and still is my favorite class for my Computer Science graduate studies.

 Problem 6-3.
 Rubik’s Cube
 In this problem, you will develop algorithms for solving the 2 × 2 × 2 Rubik’s Cube, known as the Pocket Cube.
 Call a configuration of the cube “k levels from the solved position” if it can reach